1fineprofessor/gradiance/demo/src/main/FRONTEND-TODO.md

 -----------
 - Make database view its own jsp page
 - Fix studentQueue screen to only show queue info - No question info
+-     UPDATE: have Queue info. removed question info. still have student info. now fits on one page
 - Fix studentInterview screen to only show interview info -No question info
 - For both of those screens, update to follow the new instructor screen styling/ structure.
 The older one had a lot of fixed height columns/rows and was